 Ideally you want 5 GHZ signal strength to be in the -60's or better.
 Numbers in the -70's are acceptable, but when signal strength degrades to the -80's, that's marginal.
 Add an AP if you have signals in the -80's for commonly used areas of the house.

-Around mid 2020 some manufacturers started shipping products for the next upgraded version of WiFi called 802.11ax or WiFi 6.
+The current WiFi standard is WiFi 6.
 The WiFi industry tradegroup decided with this latest iteration of standards to have a consumer friendly way of referring to WiFi standards, so they now have version numbers (WiFi 6) instead of the technical committee nomenclature (802.11ax).

-For home users, WiFi 6 won't be much of an improvement over the existing WiFi 5 (also known as 802.11ac).
+For home users, WiFi 6 won't be much of an improvement over the older, but still good WiFi 5 (also known as 802.11ac).
 WiFi 6 makes a big improvement in environments where there are hundreds of users in close proximity to each other such as offices, busy retail locations, or stadiums.

 There is yet another standard waiting in the wings: Wifi 6e.
 A huge amount of new WiFi spectrum has recently been opened up in the 6 Ghz band.
 WiFi 6e will allow real world 1+ Gbps throughout while also having far less neighbor interference.
-There is a compelling argument to wait until sometime in late 2021 before upgrading from WiFi 5 directly to WiFi 6e and skipping the WiFi 6 standard altogether for home users.
+There is a compelling argument to wait until sometime in 2022 before upgrading from WiFi 5 directly to WiFi 6e and skipping the WiFi 6 standard altogether for home users.
+Be aware that installing a WiFi 6e AP is only half the puzzle.
+To use all that great new spectrum and bandwidth, you also have to have the latest client devices (smartphones and laptops) that can support WiFi 6e.
+As of April 2022, the very latest client devices will usually support Wifi 6e, but do check.

 Note: Wifi 5 is the same as 802.11ac, WiFi 6 is the same as 802.11ax.
 And WiFi 6e is the same as 801.11ax but with the additional 6 Ghz band.